vaibhavantil2/core/docs/core/03_capabilities/99_fdc3-compliance/fdc3-compliance.md

     ]
 }
 ```

+All Glue42 Core channels are available as FDC3 system channels.

+Glue42 Core applications can interact with FDC3 app channels by using the [Shared Contexts API](../shared-contexts/index.html).
+For each FDC3 app channel there is a shard context with the same name.
+You can use the `get()`, `set()`, `update()` and `subscribe()` methods to interact with it.

 *For a sample Channel Selector widget implementation, see the [**Channels: Channel Selector UI**](../channels/index.html#channel_selector_ui) section.
 There you can see example implementations for the most popular JavaScript frameworks.
 Note that internally the examples use the **Glue42 Core** Channels API and not the FDC3 Channels API.*